fbpx

 1. High Incidence Rates And Leading Cause Of Cancer Deaths

-Colorectal cancer is second most common cancer for men for women for the years 2017 to 2021.
+Colorectal cancer is second most common cancer for men and for women for the years 2017 to 2021.
 There were 6,697 new cases diagnosed for men during the period.
 For women, there were 5,542 new cases.
 Colorectal cancer was responsible for 14.4% of all cancer deaths for men, and 15.6% in women, making it also the second leading cause of cancer deaths.

 2. Rise Of Incidence Of Colorectal Cancer Among Younger Adults